mesaguy/ansible-prometheus/docs/ceph_exporter.md

       - '--ceph.config=/etc/ceph/ceph.conf'
       - '--exporter.config=/etc/ceph/exporter.yml'

 The version of ceph_exporter_digitalocean to install.
-The default version can be found in the [ceph_exporter_digitalocean variables file](../vars/software/ceph_exporter_digitalocean.yml) and can be used to override the default version:
+The default version can be found in the [ceph_exporter_digitalocean variables file](../vars/software/ceph_exporter_digitalocean.yml) and the default version can be overridden using the following variable:

     prometheus_ceph_exporter_digitalocean_version: "1.0.0"